-Helping Hand can provide you with a loan that can be paid back in affordable instalments over many years, or a loan that is paid back when you choose to sell
+Helping Hand can provide you with a loan that can be paid back in affordable installments over many years, or a loan that is paid back when you choose to sell

 your home or it is inherited by a member of your family.
 It may even be interest-free depending on your circumstances.

-If you take out a loan, the council will help you to choose a suitable contractor, to get fair estimates for the work.
-The council will inspect the standard of the work and pay your loan to the contractor directly so that you don't have to worry.
+If you take out a loan, the Council will advise you how to choose a suitable contractor.
+The Council will inspect the standard of the work and pay your loan to the contractor directly so that you don't have to worry.